Graduate Psychology Programs

 Step 2: Submit all official college transcripts to the Office of Admissions & Student Recruitment.
 You need to send transcripts from every university that you attended.
 To expedite the processing of your application, we encourage for all documents to be submitted *electronically.

 Step 3.
 Take the GRE General Test in time for your official results to be delivered to UHV.
 Official GRE General Test scores are sent to Office of Admissions & Student Recruitment.
 Please go here to register for the exam.
 When registering for the exam select UHV as the recipient (institution code: 6917).
 It is recommended that you take the exam in the fall before applications are due.
 GRE test scores are required in order to calculate your Admissions Index.
 A Graduate Admissions Index of 980 or above is required.
 The Office of Admissions will calculate the Graduate Admissions Index once the necessary materials are received.
-For those students applying for Fall 2021 admission (application deadline of February 15, 2021), waivers are granted for candidates with previous graduate or professional degree or undergraduate GPA of 3.0 or higher.

 Once the first three steps are complete, students can submit the following products directly to the department of Arts and Sciences (ArtsSciences@uhv.edu):